khaledghobashy/uraeus_smbd/docs/source/_build/html/_sources/background.rst.txt

 The Problem
 -----------

+**What is Multi-Body Dynamics?** |br|
+As mentioned earlier, a multi-body system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*, where practitioners of multi-body dynamics study the generation and solution of the equations governing the motion of such systems

 **What is the problem to be solved?** |br|
 One of the primary interests in multi-body dynamics is to analyze the behavior of a given multi-body system under the effect of some inputs.
 In analogy with